-- Step Change, which fulfils Australia's emission reduction commitments in a growing economy, - Progressive Change, which reflects slower economic growth and energy investment, and - Green Energy Exports, which sees very strong industrial decarbonisation and low-emission energy exports.
+- Step Change, which fulfils Australia's emission reduction commitments in a growing economy, - Progressive Change, which reflects slower economic growth and energy investment with economic and international factors placing industrial demands at greater risk and slower decarbonisation action beyond current commitments, and - Green Energy Exports, which sees very strong industrial decarbonisation and low-emission energy exports.

-All three scenarios acknowledge that coal will continue to retire over the coming years, and all three scenarios align with government net zero commitments.
+All three scenarios acknowledge that coal power stations will continue to retire over the coming years, and all three scenarios align with government net zero commitments.

-After extensive consultation, AEMO has assigned likelihoods of 43% for Step Change, 42% for the similar Progressive Change and 15% for Green Energy Exports.
+After extensive consultation, AEMO assigned likelihoods of 43% for Step Change, 42% for the similar Progressive Change and 15% for Green Energy Exports.
 This took in the views of over 30 expert panellists representing industry, government, network service providers, researchers, academics, and consumers.
 Step Change therefore is the ISP's most likely scenario.

 The leading candidate paths were tested against changes in scenario assumptions.

-Some of these tests looked at greater electricity demand in the NEM and other influences which would increase the benefits of transmission (more rapid industry decarbonisation, faster coal retirements, reduced energy efficiency).
-Others considered slower delivery of infrastructure and other influences which would reduce the benefits of transmission (higher costs of capital, more constrained supply chains, weaker host community acceptance for new infrastructure).
+Some of these tests looked at greater electricity demand in the NEM and other influences which would increase the benefits of transmission (more rapid industry decarbonisation, faster coal retirements, reduced energy efficiency, lower orchestration of consumer energy resources, industry demand enabled by green energy).
+Others considered the impact of slower delivery of infrastructure, and other influences which would reduce the benefits of transmission (higher costs of capital, more constrained supply chains, weaker host community acceptance for new infrastructure).

-The optimal development path is the lowest cost, resilient, pragmatic path to the NEM's energy future.
+The optimal development path is the lowest-cost, resilient, pragmatic path to the NEM's energy future of net zero by 2050, while also meeting government policies.

 The potential development paths included different balances between generation, storage and transmission.
 AEMO has consulted extensively to prepare the inputs, assumptions and scenarios used to develop the optimal development path.
 Alternative paths result in higher consumer costs, and many substantially so, and demonstrate less robustness to the uncertainties anticipated in this transition.
 Future ISPs will continue to respond to material changes in technologies, costs and policies.